Phelthas/LXMWaterfallLayout/README.md

 Swift3.0
 Xcode8.0 +

+## Install
+1, CocoaPods
+   add `pod 'LXMWaterfallLayout'` to your podfile and run `pod install`
+2, mannul
+   drag `LXMWaterfallLayout.swift` into your project

 ## How to use
 It is just like UICollectionViewFlowLayout, all you have to do is `LXMWaterfallLayout()` and assign it to a collectionView